yingweiwo

 Mechanism of Action

-It blocks UVA I, UVA II, and UVB wavelengths, thereby limiting the impact of UV rays on skin.
-Diminish the penetration of ultraviolet (UV) light through the epidermis by absorbing UV radiation within a specific wavelength range.
-The amount and wavelength of UV radiation absorbed are affected by the molecular structure of the sunscreen agent.
+It blocks UVA I, UVA II, and UVB wavelengths, thereby limiting the effects of ultraviolet radiation on the skin.
+By absorbing ultraviolet radiation within a specific wavelength range, it reduces the penetration of ultraviolet radiation into the epidermis.
+The amount and wavelength of ultraviolet radiation absorbed are affected by the molecular structure of the sunscreen agent.

-Sunscreen agents are indicated for the prevention of sunburn.
-In addition to limiting the skin's exposure to the sun, using sunscreen agents regularly when in the sun may help reduce long-term sun damage such as premature aging of the skin and skin cancer. /Sunscreen agents, topical; Included in US product labeling/
+Sunscreen is intended to prevent sunburn.
+In addition to limiting the time skin is exposed to sunlight, regular use of sunscreen in the sun can help reduce long-term sun damage, such as premature skin aging and skin cancer. /Sunscreen, for external use; included on US product label/

 Drug Warnings

-For more Drug Warnings (Complete) data for AVOBENZONE (11 total), please visit the HSDB record page.
+For more complete data on drug warnings for avobenzone (11 in total), please visit the HSDB records page.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.